lwxbkr/homepage/content/home/people.md

 	position = "Graduate student"
 	image = "dengshunjie2.jpg"
 	email = "SDeng@student.cup.edu.cn"
 	description = "If you find a path with no obstacles, it probably does not lead anywhere.
-Energy is a cause worth dedicating one's life to.
+In my opinion, energy is a cause worth dedicating my life to.
 Every single day is a new day for me to explore and touch the world.
 At leisure time, Badminton is my favorite."

 [[member]]
 	id = "Shuo Chen"